 To put it simply, generally a struggling economy.
 Implementing a negative interest rate takes an incentive approach—in short, it incentivizes and cools down overheated economies and keeps inflation under control.

 In Canada, the previous governor of the central bank said that interest rates would remain at a historic low of 0.25 percent set in March 2020.
 The Federal Reserve in the United States also cut the federal funds rate twice in 2020.
 If interest rates are lowered further to help the North American economies, rates would drop below zero (meaning the interest rate would be negative).Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 Will negative interest rates happen in Canada?

 First of all, negative interest rates have never happened in Canada or the United States.
 That doesn’t rule out the possibility of them being introduced in North America.
 Negative interest rates are controversial, but countries such as Switzerland, Denmark and Japan have already implemented negative interest rates.